go-pound/ralph/README.md

 | **Sort Key**      | target | String | e.g. the user ID relevant to the item    |

 ### Slack
-Ralph's Slack app requires the following scopes:
+An app manifest file is provided to help configure the Slack app.
+Ralph requires the following scopes:

 | Scope               | Reason                                               |
 |---------------------|------------------------------------------------------|